|

 CROPS is a collaborative effort between the Earth

-Ethics Institute (EEI) and the Center for Community Involvement at Miami Dade
+Ethics Institute (EEI) and the Institute for Civic Engagement and

 goal of CROPS is to offer quality,